whopio/checkly-action/README.md

 ### Using .har and .json files

-The bundler automatically wraps .har and .json imports in a loader that writes the file to disk and resolves with the filename
+.har and .json files are bundled into the js output.
+To use the routeFromHAR feature of playwright a helper from the `@whop-sdk/checkly-helpers` package can be utilised.
+(The helpers package needs to be installed first).
+The default routeFromHAR feature is also disabled on Checkly's platform

 ```ts
 // tests